 Innumerable Iranian buildings were embellished by inscriptions in different styles.
 They are various Kufic, Thulth and Naskh scripts decorated differently in very beautiful manners.

-On the other hand, some of the best instances of calligraphy can be found on pottery, metalwork and even silk or velvet cloths.
-The very first calligraphic styles were worked out on the silver and gold coins as well as agate seals.
+On the other hand, some of the best instances of calligraphy in Iran can be found on pottery, metalwork and even silk or velvet cloths.
+The very first calligraphic styles were worked out on silver and gold coins as well as agate seals.
 They were plane and floriated Kufic.

-During the last Ghaznavid kings, an Iran loving movement was being reflected in some Persian inscriptions at the rhythm of Ferdosy’s Shahnameh in Ghazneh.
+During the last Ghaznavid kings, an Iran-loving movement was being reflected in some Persian inscriptions at the rhythm of Ferdosy’s Shahnameh in Ghazni.